Last reviewed 27 Dec 2024

 Expenses generated by transactions performed with persons resident in a state included on the list of non-cooperative jurisdictions.

-Expenses relating to the depreciation of cash registers for which a tax credit is obtained are non-deductible, expenses incurred for the benefit of the shareholders, expenses related to non taxable income, withholding taxes borne by Romanian taxpayers for the benefit of non-residents, 50% non-deductibility for expenses with bad debt allowances.
+Expenses relating to the depreciation of cash registers for which a tax credit is obtained are non-deductible, expenses incurred for the benefit of the shareholders, expenses related to non taxable income, withholding taxes borne by Romanian taxpayers for the benefit of non-residents, 30% non-deductibility for expenses with bad debt allowances.

 Sponsorship expenses are not deductible for tax purposes, but under certain conditions taxpayers may use them as tax credits from sponsorship within the following limits:

-Starting January 2022, if the sponsorship tax credit available during a tax year exceeds the profit tax due for that fiscal period, the remaining amount may be redirected by the taxpayer towards sponsorships up until the submission deadline for their annual corporate tax return.
+If the sponsorship tax credit available during a tax year exceeds the profit tax due for that fiscal period, the remaining amount may be redirected by the taxpayer towards sponsorships up until the submission deadline for their annual corporate tax return.

 The carrying forward of sponsorship expenses is no longer allowed starting with sponsorships performed as of January 2022.
 The carrying forward method is allowed only for sponsorship expenses incurred but not used by 31 December 2021 (valid up to and including 2028).